Advertiser Disclosure

 Image Credit: U.S. Customs and Border Protection

-If you aren’t willing to travel that far for an in-person interview, we recommend enrolling in Global Entry.
+Global Entry is a better choice if you aren’t willing to travel that far for an in-person interview.
 We also recommend Global Entry as the best long-term strategy to expedite the departure and arrival process, even though the initial application process is more complex than TSA PreCheck.

-If you never see yourself traveling internationally, you can enroll in TSA PreCheck.
+TSA PreCheck is the right call if you don’t plan to travel internationally in the next 4 years.
 Another benefit of choosing TSA PreCheck over Global Entry is the easier enrollment process.

 • TSA PreCheck if you are a domestic-only traveler

-• NEXUS if you travel internationally and are located near the U.S.-Canadian border
+• NEXUS if you travel internationally and are near the U.S.-Canadian border

 • Global Entry for all other travelers